-Roast two small turkeys instead of one large turkey.
+Learn how to roast two small turkeys instead of one large turkey.
 They’ll roast in less time, be easier to carve, plus you’ll have four of everything!
-This is perfect for beginners!!
+This recipe tip is perfect for beginners who are preparing their first Thanksgiving meal.

 Stay in Touch with Mary’s Nest